OGGM/oggm/docs/shop.rst

   the processing chain can be re-run from them.
-- **Level 4**: includes a historical simulation from the RGI date to the last possible date of the baseline climate file (currently January 1st 2020 at 00H for most datasets), stored with the file suffix ``_historical``.
-Moreover, some configurations (called ``spinup``) may include a simulation running a spinup from 1979 to the last possible date of the baseline climate file, stored with the file suffix ``_spinup_historical``.
-This spinup attempts to conduct a dynamic melt factor calibration and a dynamic spinup matching the RGI area.
+- **Level 4**: includes a historical simulation from the RGI date to the last possible date of the baseline climate file (currently January 1st 2020 at 00H for W5E5, and January 1st 2026 at 00H for ERA5), stored with the file suffix ``_historical``.
+Moreover, most configurations (those that include ``spinup`` in their url) may include a simulation running a spinup from 1979 to the last possible date of the baseline climate file, stored with the file suffix ``_spinup_historical``.
+This spinup attempts to conduct a dynamic temperature sensitivity ("melt factor") calibration and a dynamic spinup matching the RGI area.
   If this fails, only a dynamic spinup is carried out.
 If this also fails, a fixed geometry spinup is conducted.
 To learn more about these different spinup types, check out :ref:`dynamic-spinup`.